A Fun & Easy DIY Craft Project For Kids To Make

 Once you have your supplies, simply use a hot glue gun to adhere a variety of large beads to the rim of the glasses.
 Here are a few tips that I’d recommend after creating several of them with my daughter:

 - Make sure the glasses that you use have a wide enough rim to hold the beads in place well (we used these).

 - Plan your entire design out first before getting glue happy.
 We laid and moved the beads around on the counter in the general shape of the glasses until we were happy with our arrangement.

 - It helps to start in the top center of the glasses when gluing, and then move out towards the corners.
 There really aren’t any rules, but that seemed to help make sure the center bead was right in the middle.

 - You can choose to cover the entire rim of the glasses, or even just the top.
-I like the way it looks both way.

 - The plastic rhinestones are quite sharp on the edges, so it’s best to make sure they don’t hang over the sides of the glasses especially where they would rest on your nose.
 Keep this in mind for sharp or pointy beads, too.